kobylynskyi/graphql-java-codegen/docs/migration-to-2.0.0.md

 ---

-Feel free to ask any questions in [Gitter community](https://gitter.im/graphql-java-codegen/community) or [create an issue](https://github.com/kobylynskyi/graphql-java-codegen/issues) if you discover some problems.
+Feel free to ask any questions in [GitHub Discussions](https://github.com/kobylynskyi/graphql-java-codegen/discussions) or [create an issue](https://github.com/kobylynskyi/graphql-java-codegen/issues) if you discover some problems.